TRF : The unified market area in France

 The second project, Renforcement Gascogne-Midi carried out by Teréga allows to connect the South West regions as well as Spain to the LNG port of Fos-sur-Mer with the construction of a 62km pipeline.

 Thanks to these two projects, the gas transport flow from the North to the South has increased by 42% on average, allowing a larger availability of the network including in winter.

 The grand network reinforcement projects

 GRTgaz and Teréga have created the TRF on the foundation of essential principles: a permanent co-construction with the market actors and the willing to deliver the expected service at the lowest possible cost.
 Specific mechanisms, only used in case of residual congestion on the network, will allow to ensure the proper operation of the market.
 The objective is to implement a mutualized management of all the transport network to limit the impacts on the market.

-To do so, several measures have been taken by the CRE to ensure the continuity of the gas market: inter operators agreements, momentary discontinuation of the interruptible capacities, non-commercialization of the not subscribed capacities, local spreading and mutualized restriction of the nominations.
-Simultaneously, a control of the network and the gas level in the storage facilities will be operated by GRTgaz and Téréga to ensure the daily injection/ extraction balance.
+To do so, several measures have been taken by the CRE to ensure the continuity of the gas market in case of congestion: inter operators agreements, momentary discontinuation of the interruptible capacities, non-commercialization of the not subscribed capacities, local spreading and finally mutualized restriction as a last resort.
+Simultaneously, a control of the filling level of storage is operated by GRTgaz and Teréga to ensure the well-functionning of market mechanisms.

 The creation of a unique PEG, an opportunity for the French competitiveness